Articles

 “After noticing our large pear tree and beautiful berry bushes in our garden, and taking advantage of the fact that we weren’t present on-site, he started picking the fruit off the trees and eating it,” Chan wrote describing the video.

-The Realtor didn’t just take some fruits, or a lot of fruit, he took all of the fruits.
+The Realtor didn’t just take some fruits or a lot of fruit, he took all of the fruits.
 Every last one.

 The Realtor, Peter Yang, was not even the agent who was working for Ms. Chan.
 He was the real estate agent for the potential buyers.

 Dishonest real estate agents are all over the place in Vancouver BC.
+But there are also some good ones.
+We can make a recommendation.

 Dealing With The Issue